togrupe/dlive-midi-tools/README.md

 ![Excel](excel.png)

-An example excel file named: **dLiveChannelList.xls** can be found in the root folder.
+An example Excel file named: **dLiveChannelList.xls** can be found in the root folder.
+By default the channels 1-48 are available in the sheet.
+If you need more, you can add up to 128 channels.

 The following colors are allowed: blue, red, light blue, purple, green, yellow, black, white